What Needs to Be on Every Dealership’s P&L Report

 If you have plans to sell your dealership, that same profit-heavy P&L statement demonstrates that your dealership has the right people and management systems in place to continue successfully into the future, long after the sale has been concluded.
 Even if the buying entity plans to come in with its own team and systems, your P&L report will show that your business has the inherent ability to be operated profitably.
 As such, your P&L report can help you get a more competitive price for your dealership sale.

-We are a company that understands what it really takes to buy or sell your dealership
+We understand what it really takes to buy or sell your dealership

 DCG knows how important an accurate P&L report is when presenting your dealership to both potential buyers and sellers.
-Rock-solid P&L numbers will make the case that your dealership has been run properly and profitably, with no red flags to create uncertainty.
+Rock-solid P&L numbers will make the case that you’ve run your dealership properly and profitably, with no red flags to create uncertainty.

-We are a full-service mergers and acquisitions company in every sense of the term.
-Our M&A advisors are there for you, from the beginning of the process through the final signatures on the agreement.
-Our decades of established resources and relationships ensure the success of your new acquisition.
+We are an advisory and full-service mergers and acquisitions company in every sense of the term.
+Our M&A Advisors are there for you, from the moment you begin considering a purchase or sale through the closing of the transaction and beyond.
+We can provide advisory services as you start to explore your opportunities, and we walk with you through an M&A process from the beginning through the final signatures on the agreement.
+Our decades of established resources and relationships ensure strong value in our consulting services and the success of your new acquisition.

-DCG has an impeccable reputation and a long track record of proven results, because we’re committed to service beyond the sale.
+DCG has an impeccable reputation and a long track record of proven results, because we’re committed to being your trusted advisor before, during, and beyond the sale.
 Our team has personally closed billions in transactions to date.
-Our experienced team of experts consistently manages efficient, high-return dealership transactions.
+Our experienced experts consistently provide sound guidance and manage efficient, high-return dealership transactions.

-Speak directly with an Automotive M&A specialist and learn how our expertise can help you get the most out of your next dealership sale or purchase.
+Speak directly with an Automotive M&A specialist and learn how our expertise can help you start to explore your possibilities or get the most out of your next dealership sale or purchase.

 Download the DCG Market Outlook Report